-The Health Workforce Scholarship Program (HWSP) is now open for health professionals looking to extend their skills and services in rural and remote communities.
-The HWSP offers you and your team members opportunities to attend accredited and non-accredited:
+The Health Workforce Scholarship Program (HWSP) is for health professionals looking to extend their skills and services in rural and remote communities.
+The HWSP offers you and your team members the opportunity to attend accredited and non-accredited:

 Read the Program Guidelines document before applying.